 This session will look at finishing touches for a report, including steps in the persuasion process, how to design your message, and how to deal with tough questions.

-To wrap up the workshop, participants will peer edit each others' work.
+To summarize all that they have learned, participants will peer edit each others' work.